kscully27/transcend/lib/src/modal/pages/trance_settings/README.md

 - Add more comprehensive error handling.
 - Add more unit tests for each component.
 - Add more documentation for each component.
 - Add more customization options for the modal.
+- Complete the migration from the old implementation to the new one.